maganti/datasciencecoursera/tidydata/README.md

 ######7: Creates a second, independent tidy data set with the average of each variable for each combination of subject and activity######
 -  using the reshape package to melt and cast the entire subset extracted earlier to have subject and activity as the id variables and the values of the rest of the variable set
 -  this is then recast to compute the mean of the measurements for each subject/activity combination using the formula in the dcast call
--  Decided to go with a format of Activity1(Subj1:30), Activity2(Subj1:30) rather than the Subject/Actiivty format, since I thought this made better reading, having a comparison of all 30 subjects for each activity
+-  Decided to go with a format of Subject1(Activity1:6), Subject2(Activity1:6) rather than the Actiivty/Subject format, since I thought this made better reading, having a comparison of all 6 activities for each subject

 ```